tessercat/pbx-docs/client/notes.md

 Peer creates a View object.

-Peer creates buttons, dialogs and panels and calls View object methods to add and remove their content from the View.
+Peer creates menus, dialogs and panels and calls View object methods to add and remove their content from the View.